Constant-delay enumeration for SLP-compressed documents: Evaluation of annotated automata over SLP-compressed strings

+{\it Time bounds.} The main procedure calls \textproc{NonTerminal} or \textproc{Terminal} at most once for every symbol.
+After making all calls to \textproc{Terminal}, each transition in $\Delta$ is seen exactly once, and \textproc{NonTerminal} takes time at most $\cO(|R(X)|\times|Q|^3)$ not taking into account the calls inside.
+Adding these values gives us an overall $\cO(|\cA| + |S|\times|Q|^3)$ execution time. \end{proof}

 We want to finish by noticing that, contrary to~\cite{SchmidS21}, our evaluation algorithm does not need to modify the grammar $S$ into Chomsky's normal form (CNF) since we can evaluate $\cA$ over $S$ directly.
-Although passing $S$ into CNF can be done in linear time over $S$~\cite{SchmidS21}, this step can incur an extra cost, which we can avoid in our approach.

-\section{Applications in Regular Spanners}
+\section{Applications in regular spanners}

 It was already shown in~\cite{AmarilliJMR22} that working with annotations directly and then providing a reduction from a spanner query to an annotation query is sometimes more manageable.
-In this section we will do just that: starting from a document-regular spanner pair $(d, {\cal M})$, we will show how to build a document-annotated automaton pair $(d', \cA)$ such that ${\cal M}(d) = \sem{\cA}(d')$.
-Although people have studied various models of regular spanners in the literature, we will focus here on sequential variable-set automata (VA)~\cite{FaginKRV15} and sequential extended VA~\cite{FlorenzanoRUVV20}.
-The latter, which we handle first, is essentially the model that the work of Schmid and Schweikardt used in their results.
-In the second half of the section we reduce the former to {\it succinctly} annotated automata, an extension of AnnA that allows output symbols to be stored concisely.
-These reductions imply constant-delay enumeration for the spanner tasks.
+In this section we will do just that: starting from a document-regular spanner pair $(d, \mathcal{M})$, we will show how to build a document-annotated automaton pair $(d', \cA)$ such that $\mathcal{M}(d) = \sem{\cA}(d')$.
+Although people have studied various models of regular spanners in the literature, we will focus here on sequential variable-set automata (VA)~\cite{FaginKRV15} and sequential extended variable-set automata (eVA)~\cite{FlorenzanoRUVV20}.
+The latter appears to be syntactically equivalent to the model that Schmid and Schweikardt used in their results ~\cite{SchmidS21}.
+We present the models in this order, but we present first the reduction from the latter as it can be done into \rt directly.
+In the second half of the section we reduce the former to {\it succinctly} annotated automata, an extension of \rt that allows output symbols to be stored concisely.
+These reductions imply output-linear delay enumeration for the spanner~tasks.

+Let it be noted that, when dealing with spanners, \emph{output-linear delay} is indeed equivalent to what is commonly known as \emph{constant delay}.
+We believe the latter to be somewhat ambiguous, even in these tasks: the size of an output depends on the number of variables, and this is given by the query.
+Therefore, the term is accurate only when looking at them in data complexity---not, say, in combined or query complexity.
+We choose to continue talking in terms of \emph{output-linear delay} for the rest of the section to resolve any imprecisions, while reminding the reader that the results are fully compatible with those called \emph{constant delay} in the literature.